-- Treatment with grass AIT (SCH 697243 2800 BAU) for approximately 16 weeks prior to the season provided significant clinical benefit to allergic rhinoconjunctivitis subjects as shown by improvement in the total combined score (20%) and by an 18% decrease in daily symptom score (DSS), despite a weak grass pollen season.
-The improvement was shown at the start of the grass pollen season and was maintained throughout the season, with the same treatment effect recorded during the peak pollen exposure. - In the SCH 697243 group, the effect on daily rescue medication across the season showed a trend in lower rescue medication usage, with a DMS of 1.25 (-26%), without reaching statistical significance (p = 0.084).
+- Treatment with grass AIT (SCH 697243 2800 BAU) for approximately 16 weeks prior to the season provided significant clinical benefit to allergic rhinoconjunctivitis subjects as shown by improvement in the total combined score (26%) and by a 25% decrease in daily symptom score (DSS), despite a weak grass pollen season.
+The improvement was shown at the start of the grass pollen season and was maintained throughout the season, with the same treatment effect recorded during the peak pollen exposure. - In the SCH 697243 group, the effect on daily rescue medication across the season showed a trend in lower rescue medication usage, with a DMS of 0.91 (-32%), without reaching statistical significance (p = 0.066).
 This is not an unexpected finding in a weak pollen season, since the poor utilization of allergy rescue medications for both groups explains an inability to see a significant decrease in the use of rescue medication in the SCH 697243 arm.
-However, the treatment effect on medication usage was significant during peak season. - The primary and key secondary results were supported by similar findings during the peak grass pollen season and by statistically improved RQLQ scores (17% during GPS and 27% during peak season) and lower VAS scoring of rhinoconjunctivitis symptoms in the SCH 697243 group over the placebo group. - A greater number of minimal symptom days during the GPS was shown for subjects in the SCH 697243 group (16.42 days) compared to subjects in the placebo group (12.91 days) with a difference of 27% (p=0.032). - Similar to findings with injection therapy and previous AIT grass trials (GT-08, GT-02, and GT-12), active treatment induced marked and sustained increases of Phleum pratense specific IgG4 and IgE-blocking factor, suggesting direct immunomodulatory effects leading to possible immune deviation and tolerance development. - Treatment with SCH 697243 was well-tolerated for up to 35 weeks of treatment, and no new safety concerns emerged during the trial. - The most frequently reported treatment-related adverse events were as expected, mild or moderate local application site reactions of mouth, throat, and ear. - There was no indication of a differential response to treatment with regard to AEs between asthmatic and nonasthmatic subjects.
+However, the treatment effect on medication usage was significant during peak season. - The primary and key secondary results were supported by similar findings during the peak grass pollen season and by statistically improved RQLQ scores (18% during GPS and 38% during peak season) and lower VAS scoring of rhinoconjunctivitis symptoms in the SCH 697243 group over the placebo group. - A greater number of minimal symptom days during the GPS was shown for subjects in the SCH 697243 group (18.07 days) compared to subjects in the placebo group (11.23 days) with a difference of 61% (p=<0.001). - Similar to findings with injection therapy and previous AIT grass trials (GT-08, GT-02, and GT-12), active treatment induced marked and sustained increases of Phleum pratense specific IgG4 and IgE-blocking factor, suggesting direct immunomodulatory effects leading to possible immune deviation and tolerance development. - Treatment with SCH 697243 was well-tolerated for up to 33 weeks of treatment, and no new safety concerns emerged during the trial.